sdkldc/sdkldc/README.md

 - B.S. in Mathematics at Chung-Ang University (CAU)
   *2019.3 ~ 2025.8*

-- M.S. in Artificial Intelligence at Chung-Ang University (CAU)
+- M.S. in Artificial Intelligence (AI) at Chung-Ang University (CAU)
   *2025.3 ~ Present*

 ### Experience